 Once a claimant applies for SSDI or SSI benefits, a disability decision is usually rendered in 90 to 120 days.
 However, this is a goal set by the Social Security Administration (SSA) so some claims may receive a disability decision sooner, while other cases may take six months or more.

-At the office of Neil H. Good, our attorney leverages nearly 25 years of experience to offer knowledgeable advice to clients in Chicago and surrounding suburbs, who have questions pertaining to SSD or SSI disability requirements.
+At the office of Good Law Group, our SSI attorneys leverages nearly 25 years of experience to offer knowledgeable advice to clients in Chicago area and nationwide, who have questions pertaining to SSD or SSI disability requirements.
 After carefully examining your specific condition or illness, and your work history, our firm will offer the advice you need to make educated decisions on whether to pursue an SSD or SSI claim.